autonomy-and-verification-uol/gwendolen-ros-turtlebot3/README.md

 2. Copy the map file `maps/map.yaml` to `~/catkin_ws/src/turtlebot3/turtlebot3_navigation/maps`
 3. Copy the folder `simple_navigation_goals` to `~/catkin_ws/src/`
 4. Recompile your catkin workspace by going to `~/catkin_ws/` and running `catkin_make`
 5. Copy the `src` folder to MCAPL root
 6. Launch the turtlebot world in ros `roslaunch turtlebot3_gazebo turtlebot3_world_with_rosbridge.launch`
-7. In Eclipse, go to `src/examples/gwendolen/ros/turtlebot3/turtlebotworld`, right-click turtlebot3.ail, select run as > run configurations, type run-AIL in the search box (should be there if MCAPL was installed correctly), and click on run
+7. In Eclipse, go to `src/examples/gwendolen/ros/turtlebot3/turtlebotworld`, right-click `turtlebot3.ail`, select run as > run configurations, type `run-AIL` in the search box (should be there if MCAPL was installed correctly), and click on run
    * The robot will patrol the four areas in the middle of the pillars

-## Turtlebot house (with move_base for moving with coordinates)
+## Turtlebot house (with three turtlebots and three agents)
-Turtlebot house is Gazebo world with a house and a turtlebot3.
+Turtlebot house is Gazebo world with a house and three turtlebot3.

-To run the turtlebot house:
+To run the turtlebot house simulation:
-1. ...
+1. Copy the launch file `launch/multi_turtlebot3_house_with_rosbridge.launch` to `~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch`
+   * Make sure you either `source ~/catkin_ws/devel/setup.bash` everytime you wish to launch the simulation on a new terminal, or add it to your `~/.bashrc`
+2. Copy the map files `maps/map_house.pgm` and `maps/map_house.yaml` to `~/catkin_ws/src/turtlebot3/turtlebot3_navigation/maps`
+3. Copy the folder `simple_navigation_goals` to `~/catkin_ws/src/` (if it is not already there)
+4. Recompile your catkin workspace by going to `~/catkin_ws/` and running `catkin_make`
+5. Copy the `src` folder to MCAPL root
+6. Launch the turtlebot world in ros `roslaunch turtlebot3_gazebo multi_turtlebot3_house_with_rosbridge.launch`
+7. In Eclipse, to run the agents, go to `src/examples/gwendolen/ros/turtlebot3/turtlebothouse`, right-click `turtlebot3.ail`, select run as > run configurations, type `run-AIL` in the search box (should be there if MCAPL was installed correctly), and click on run
+8. In Eclipse, to run the model checker (should be offline), go to `src/examples/gwendolen/ros/turtlebot3/turtlebothouse`, right-click `turtlebot3.jpf`, select run as > run configurations, type `run-JPF` in the search box (should be there if MCAPL was installed correctly), and click on run